spruceid/spruceid.dev/docs/homepage.md

 Have any questions about Spruce's development efforts?
 Reach us via email at hello@spruceid.com.

-_Please note: this site documents two early-stage open-source products, and we are still incorporating feedback from our first comprehensive third-party code audit.
+_Please note: this site documents multiple early-stage open-source products, and we are still incorporating feedback from our first comprehensive third-party code audit.
 These artefacts are presented as functional "betas" for experimentation and to show the direction of the projects (inviting proposals for changes of direction, even!).
 They are not, however, intended for transacting real-world business yet._